codecentric/spring-boot-admin-runtime-playground/kubernetes/apps/spring-boot-admin-discoveryclient/README.md

 For this reason, the SBA server does not need kubernetes api permissions on kubernetes itself and uses the spring-boot-app helmchart.

-TODO does not add new services that are started after this one, seems is no Watch like in the other discovery clients.
-This also means that it does not add itself to the list of services.

 Make sure [discoveryserver](../../helm-charts/spring-cloud-kubernetes-discoveryserver/README.md) is running before deploying this app.